BazookaMusic/goskiplist/README.md

 var intersection = new(Skiplist)
 intersection.InitSkiplist(0.5, 30, FAST)

-/*the intersection ,items are inserted anew according to the parameters of the initialized list
+/*the intersection items are inserted anew according to the parameters of the initialized list
 , complexity O(n + m)  */
 intersection := intersection.Intersection(head, other)